DIAGNijmegen/website-content/content/pages/projects/cxr.md

 ![CAD4TB]({{ IMGURL }}/images/projects/cxr.jpg)

-Chest radiogrpahy is the most common radiological exam in the world.
+Chest radiography is the most common radiological exam in the world.
 In many hospitals 40% of all exams made in the radiology department are chest x-rays.
 The advent of deep learning has increased the interest for chest x-ray analysis.
 At DIAG, we have pioneered tuberculosis detection with chest x-ray, but we also have research projects aimed at detecting other diseases from chest radiographs.

 ## Tuberculosis screening and chest radiography
 Tuberculosis (TB) is a highly infectious disease that still kills 1.5 million people every year, despite the fact that a cheap cocktail of antibiotics can cure almost every TB patient.
 Finding TB before patients infect others and putting people on treatment is crucial.